How to Leave a Narcissist In 8 Steps

 3. Set aside some spare cash

-Credit and debit cards are useful, but if you are on a shared account, the chances are that the narcissist will cut your access to the cards once you leave or overdraw the checking account on purpose so you can’t have access to money.
+Credit and debit cards are helpful, but if you are on a shared account, the chances are that the narcissist will cut your access to the cards once you leave or overdraw the checking account on purpose so you can’t have access to money.

 Have as much cash on hand as you can set aside.